pysan3/pathlib.nvim/README.md

 assert(foo                    == Path("./folder/foo.txt")) -- Path object can be created with arguments
 assert(foo                    == Path(folder, "foo.txt"))  -- Unpack any of them if you want!

--- Create siblings mode (just like `./<foo>/../bar.txt`) local bar = foo .. "bar.txt"
-assert(tostring(bar)          == "folder/bar.txt")
--- Mimic string concat mode (to work with your old code).
--- This makes old code with string paths work mostly as expected.
--- This is enabled only if rhs starts with "/" or "\\". local old_path = folder .. "/" .. "old-way" .. "/to/make/path.txt"
-assert(old_path               == Path("folder/old-way/to/make/path.txt"))

 -- Calculate relativily
 assert(foo:is_relative_to(Path("folder")))
 assert(not foo:is_relative_to(Path("./different folder")))